keras-team/keras-io/guides/md/gemma4_multimodal_and_agentic_workflows.md

 * **Stones:** Several large, rounded rocks are scattered around the base of the mound.

 **Overall Impression:**
 The image evokes a sense of fantasy, nature magic, or a hidden sanctuary within a vibrant, overgrown wilderness.
-It looks like a scene from a fantasy adventure game, a nature-themed cinematic, or a stylized digital artwork.<turn|>
+It looks like a scene from a fantasy adventure game, a nature-themed cinematic, or a stylized digital artwork.

+---
 ## 11. OCR, translation & entity extraction

 Gemma 4 is strong on OCR and document understanding.
 For document-heavy